loris-verga/TheDualityOfSimilarity/_includes/intro.md

   <div><em>Mean psychological distance for positive vs. negative interactions (95% CI).</em></div>
 </div>

-The difference in sample means is small—only about <b>0.01</b>—yet the confidence intervals indicate that the gap is statistically significant.
+The difference in sample means is small, only about <b>0.1</b>, yet the confidence intervals indicate that the gap might be statistically significant.
-With a p-value ≤ 0.05, we reject the null hypothesis and conclude that negative interactions occur between psychologically more distant communities.
+With a p-value ≤ 0.05, we reject the null hypothesis and conclude that negative interactions occur the most between psychologically more distant communities.

 The <b>t-statistic (-75.44)</b> is notably large, far exceeding the stylometric result.
 This reflects a strong statistical signal, but the <b>practical</b> impact remains limited: psychological distance is associated with more negativity, though the effect size is still weak.